The Ultimate Guide for Successful Adwords Proposal

 Pricing is the crunch of the matter in your AdWords proposals.
 This involves the price to be paid by your client for the services you are about to offer.
 It is worth noting that there are multiple ways to charge your services, which include, keyword-based pricing or percentage options.

 Keyword-based pricing is the number of keywords your client wants to purchase.
-Percentage option, on the other hand, is based on the pricing structure where you receive a certain percentage based on your client’s total pay-per-click spending per month.
+The percentage option, on the other hand, is based on the pricing structure where you receive a certain percentage based on your client’s total pay-per-click spending per month.
 However, you should choose your most preferred one based on how you operate your business.

 The Bottom Line